-No. Because the table is on a 'cash' basis, the columns for amount collected and for allowances will include payments and adjustments for services rendered in the prior year.
+No. Because the table is on a "cash" basis, the columns for amount collected and for allowances will include payments and adjustments for services rendered in the prior year.
 Conversely, some of the charges for the current year will be remaining in accounts receivable at the end of the year.
 The one exception is on the capitated lines (lines 2a, 5a, 8a, and 11a) where allowances are the difference between charges and collections by definition, provided there are no early or late capitation payments that cross the calendar year change.

-- 5. If we have not received any reconciliation payments for the reporting period what do we show in Column c1 (current year reconciliations)?
+5. If we have not received any reconciliation payments for the reporting period what do we show in Column c1 (current year reconciliations)?
+If you have not received a payment during this reporting period for current year services, enter

-If you have not received a check during this reporting period for current year services, enter zero - (0) in Column c1. - 6.
-We regularly apply our sliding discount program to write off the deductible portion of the Medicare charge for our certified low-income patients.
+If you have not received a payment during this reporting period for current year services, enter zero (0) in Column c1.

+6. We regularly apply our sliding discount program to write off the deductible portion of the Medicare charge for our certified low-income patients.
 The sliding discount column (Column e) is blanked out for Medicare.
 How do we record this write off?
-The amount of the deductible needs to be removed from the charge column of the Medicare line (Lines 4 6 as appropriate) and then added into the self-pay line (Line 13).
+The amount of the deductible needs to be removed from the charge column of the Medicare line (Lines 4 - 6 as appropriate) and then added into the self-pay line (Line 13).
 It can then be written off on Line 13.
-The same process would be used for any other co-payment or deductible write-off. - 7.
-Our system does not automatically reclassify amounts due from other carriers or from the patient.
+The same process would be used for any other co-payment or deductible write-off.

+7. Our system does not automatically reclassify amounts due from other carriers or from the patient.
 Must we, for example, reclassify Medicare charges that become co-payments or Medicaid charges?